nishantdharav09/StudentPerformanceAI/README.md

 python -m streamlit run src/app.py

-Option 2:- extact the zip file and open the all file and dubble click on "run_app.bat"
+Option 2:- extact the zip file and extract all file and dubble click on "run_app.bat" to run project

 📊 How It Works